Q: How long do I have to wait to hear back after applying to become an organizer?

 Q: Can you provide clear messaging around what Techstars and Techstars Startup Week is?

 A: Yes.
 It’s extremely important to communicate a consistent message to potential participants, sponsors, mentors, judges, your speaker, and everyone else who you are asking to be a part of your event.
-See our messaging guidelines.
+Messaging guidelines are available on our Preflight Community Platform.
+You will have access to this once your application is approved.

 Q: I’ve never had to raise sponsorship before.
 How do I do this?